polleverywhere/chaperon/README.md

 An environment is a combination of target web services & scenarios to run against them, optional connection metadata (like headers for authentication) for each of the services, optional custom metrics and service interaction logic.

+Chaperon supports running both HTTP & WebSocket actions against a web server.
+Have a look at the `examples/firehose.ex` example file to see an example of both HTTP and WebSocket commands in action.

 ## Custom Scenario Sample